abd123al/sokonify/server/README.md

 # Todo

+- in staff table add permissions separated by , only
 - add expire date in all premium server.
 So that they must update every year
 - Use built-in certificate for using ssl.
 - offline apps should support only one store.